kzdev-net/kzdev.perfutils/Source/Docs/articles/memory-management.md

 MemoryStreamSlim.ReleaseMemoryBuffers();
 ```

-The idea with allocating and reusing memory buffers is to reduce the number of allocations and deallocations performed and to help prevent Large Object Heap fragmentation, so you typically would not use this method and instead let the system manage the memory for you.
-However, in cases where you may have used an exceptionally large `MemoryStreamSlim` instance and you can determine that it was a one-off use, you can call this method to release the large set of memory buffers being cached for reuse.
+The idea with allocating and reusing memory buffers is to reduce the number of allocations and deallocations performed and to help prevent Large Object Heap fragmentation, so you typically would not use this method and instead let the library manage the memory for you.
+However, in cases where you may have used an exceptionally large `MemoryStreamSlim` instance and you can determine that it was a one-off use, you can call this method to quickly release the large set of memory buffers being cached for reuse.

-After calling 'ReleaseMemoryBuffers', future instances of `MemoryStreamSlim` will allocate new memory buffers as needed, while the old memory buffers will be eligible for garbage collection when all stream instances using those old buffers are disposed.
+After calling 'ReleaseMemoryBuffers', future instances of `MemoryStreamSlim` will allocate new memory buffers and build up a new cache as needed, while the old memory buffers will be eligible for garbage collection when all stream instances using those old buffers are disposed.

 ## Native Memory